-The OCO-2 Project primary science objective is to collect the first space-based measurements of atmospheric carbon dioxide with the precision, resolution, and coverage needed to characterize its sources and sinks and quantify their variability over the seasonal cycle.
+The OCO-2 Mission primary science objective is to collect the first space-based measurements of atmospheric carbon dioxide with the precision, resolution, and coverage needed to characterize its sources and sinks and quantify their variability over the seasonal cycle.
 OCO-2 flies in a sun-synchronous, near-polar orbit with a group of Earth-orbiting satellites with synergistic science objectives, whose ascending node crosses the equator near 13:30 hours Mean Local Time (MLT).
 Near-global coverage of the sunlit portion of Earth is provided in this orbit over a 16-day (233-revolution) repeat cycle.
 OCO-2’s single instrument incorporates three high-resolution grating spectrometers, designed to measure the near-infrared absorption of reflected sunlight by carbon dioxide and molecular oxygen.

 - Retrieve estimates of the column-averaged carbon dioxide dry air mole fraction (XCO2) on regional scales (1,000 kilometers or greater) from space-based measurements of the absorption of reflected sunlight by atmospheric carbon dioxide and oxygen, collected in cloud-free scenes at least 80 percent of the range of latitudes on the sunlit hemisphere at monthly intervals for two years.